Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the editor would not be usable when deferred or async loading of JavaScript is being forced.
 * Fixes a bug where the analysis for previously used keywords would only be triggered if the keyword was changed, resulting in an incorrect SEO score.

-= 8.0.0 =
-Release Date: August 14th, 2018

-Enhancements:

-* Implements the Yoast sidebar for Gutenberg: added the Readability, Focus Keyword and Cornerstone content tabs to the sidebar.
-* Revamps the Yoast metabox to use the same vertical design as the new sidebar.
-* Implements the same tabbed layout in the plugin's network settings screen that is also used in the plugin's site settings screens.
-* Implements a plugin-specific network settings API and use it in the network settings screen.
-* Introduces a network admin-specific admin bar menu.
-* Adds notifications to the Notification Center in regards to Gutenberg compatibility.
-If Gutenberg is older than the minimum supported version by Yoast SEO, a 'problem' notification is added.
-If Gutenberg is only slightly outdated, a 'normal' notification is added.
-* Implements the automatic detection of the keyword for terms based on the term's title.

-Bugfixes:

-* Fixes a bug where `/sitemap.xml` would not correctly redirect to `/sitemap_index.xml` in some environments.
-* Fixes a bug where sitemap cache transients would not be correctly cleared.
-* Fixes a bug where markers were wrongfully displayed in Gutenberg.
-* Fixes a bug where SEO titles were incorrectly evaluated as being of a good length when they were actually slightly too long.

-Other:

-* Moves the network's Restore Site functionality into its own tab.

 = Earlier versions =

 For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog